 When anxiety begins to impact our daily life, it can be an exhausting and bewildering time.
-One immediate need is to develop coping mechanisms that you can use on your own, at will, to calm yourself.
-You discover techniques that you can employ whenever necessary to distance yourself from your sources of anxiety and to physically and emotionally calm yourself.
-As you master this ability, you regain control of your feelings and can sense a progression in your well being.
+An immediate benefit of hypnosis is to develop coping mechanisms that you can use on your own, at will, to calm yourself.
+You discover techniques to distance yourself from your anxiety and physically and emotionally calm yourself.
+As you master the ability to regulate your emotions, you regain a sense of control over your feelings and well-being.

-Clinical and analytical hypnotherapy lead you to profound new perspectives and interpretations on your life.
-A mind expanded in this way brings about enduring change and can help you to rediscover a zest for life.
-We create a safe place where your feelings can be gradually reviewed, taking account of your personal circumstances and sensitivities.
-As you build a greater sense of inner connection and trust, you find new ways to look after yourself and to bring about profound shifts in your confidence and ability to take back control of your emotions.
+A mind expanded can never snap back: it brings enduring change and can help you to accept yourself, free yourself and rediscover your zest for life.
+Together, we create a safe place where your feelings can be gradually examined, considering your circumstances and sensitivities.
+As you build a greater sense of inner connection and trust, you find new ways to look after yourself and bring about profound shifts in your confidence, strength and ability to take back control of your emotions.

 The information on this website should not be considered as medical advice and is not intended to replace a consultation with a medical practitioner.
 If you suffer from panic attacks or acute anxiety or have any doubts or concerns about your health, you should seek advice from a medical doctor.
 Hypnotherapists are not physicians and so hypnotherapy does not provide the practice of medicine nor of psychotherapy.
 Do not rely on any information on this web site in place of seeking professional medical advice.